 The long-term expected rate of return on OPEB plan Investments is based upon 35 year capital market assumptions, as well as current consensus expectations and market based inputs.
 The long-term expected rate of returns represent assumptions developed using an arithmetic building block approach and are presented net of investment fees.
 There are no municipal bond rate assumptions used in deriving the discount rate, and the discount rate forecast period extends for 50 years.
-The expected returns, along with the expected inflation rate, form the basis for the target asset allocation for the beginning of the 2020 fiscal year.
+The expected returns, along with the expected inflation rate, form the basis for the target asset allocation for the beginning of the 2021 fiscal year.
 The long-term expected rate of return is produced by weighting the expected future real rates of return by the target allocation percentage and adding expected inflation and is summarized in the following table:

-Policy Expected Arithmetic Real Rate Long-Term Expected Portfolio Real Rate

-Allocation/Exposure Target Allocation of Return of Return

-U.S. Government Fixed Income:

-U.S. Government Agency 57.50% 4.50% 2.59%

-U.S. Government

-MBS/CMO/CMBS 40.00% 5.25% 2.10%

-Cash and Short Duration (Net): 2.50% 2.50% 0.06%

-Total 100.0% 4.75%
+Allocation/Exposure Policy Target Allocation Arithmetic Real Rate of Return U.S. Government Fixed Income: U.S. Government Agency U.S. Government 57.50% 4.50% MBS/CMO/CMBS Cash and Short Duration (Net): Total $ \begin{array}{r} 40.00 \\ 2.50 \\ \hline 100.0 \end{array} $ 5.25 2.50

-The membership of the Plan consisted of the following at December 31, 2018, the date of the latest actuarial valuation:
+The membership of the Plan consisted of the following at December 31, 2021, the date of the latest actuarial valuation:

 Inactive Employees or and beneficiaries currently receiving benefits 26

-Active employees 253
+Active employees 263

-Total 279
+Total 289